 - Please review the space-specific guidelines provided on each space’s webpage.

-- For proper event coordination of Holmes Lounge, Graham Chapel, Tisch Commons, or any other event with an estimated guest count of more than 100, reservations for must be made at least two weeks in advance.
+- For proper event coordination of Holmes Lounge, Graham Chapel, Tisch Commons, or any location that will serve alcohol, reservations must be made at least two weeks in advance.

 - Clients must adhere to all university policies and procedures.